dennis6p/adaptive-cards-py/README.md

 💡 **Please note**
 <br>This library is work in progress.
 Missing parts are planned to be added from time to time.

+## ⚠️ Disclaimer

+This library is covering the open source stream for [adaptive cards](https://adaptivecards.io/).
+In the meantime, there is a [parallel stream for some Microsoft products](https://adaptivecards.microsoft.com/) specifically, which offers a bigger variety of elements.
+Along with that, a Python SDK has been provided and is under development.
+So, if you want to use adaptive cards with MS Teams, Bot Frameworks or MS Outlook, you might also want to checkout the [Microsoft-backed library](learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/in-depth-guides/adaptive-cards/overview?pivots=python).

 ## About

 This library is intended to provide a clear and simple interface for creating adaptive cards with only a few lines of code in a more robust way.
 The heavy usage of Python's `typing` mechanisms and the `pydantic` library should prevent one from creating invalid schemes and structures.
 Instead, creating and sending cards should be intuitive and supported by the typing system.